Certified Provider Requirements

 When certifying and during a verification audit, the program participant must provide the Foundation the exact release numbers for each required component.

-“Use” is defined as the platform components performing the functions they are designed to perform within the architecture of the Cloud Foundry platform by the Foundation project teams.
+“Use” is defined as the platform components performing the functions they are designed to perform within the architecture of the CFAR platform by the Foundation project teams.
 Shipping a component, but not using it for it’s intended purpose, does not meet the requirement.
 Similarly, shipping a component side-by side with an alternative implementation is only acceptable if the required component is the default option for users.

 No feature differentiation may be added by modifying the code of the required components.

 - Exceptions to the “exact software” requirement are only allowed for bug fixes or vulnerability patches, which do not add or change any features, with the requirement that the change is sent upstream to the relevant Foundation project(s).
+Specific to vulnerability patches, organizations with a certified offering are required to follow the Foundation’s vulnerability reporting process for any vulnerability identified as documented here: https://cloudfoundry.org/security/

 - For online PaaS, this applies to the currently running environment.
 Particularly, this applies to any new customer or new application deployment within the platform.